jackocnr/intl-tel-input/README.md

 **autoFormat**
 Type: `Boolean` Default: `true`
 Format the number on each keypress according to the country-specific formatting rules.
-This will also prevent the user from entering invalid characters.
+This will also prevent the user from entering invalid characters (listen for the `invalidkey` event if you want to give the user feedback).
 Requires the `utilsScript` option for the formatting logic.

 **autoHideDialCode**
 Type: `Boolean` Default: `true`